I received this book for free from in exchange for an honest review. This does not affect my opinion of the book or the content of my review.

-This edition was published by ROC on September 1, 2001 in hardcover and has 378 pages.
+It is part of the The Dresden Files #3 series and is a This urban fantasy is a hardcover edition that was published by ROC on September 1, 2001 and has 378 pages.

 Third in the Dresden Files urban fantasy/horror series revolving around Harry Dresden, the only self-advertised wizard in Chicago.
 It’s been a year since Fool Moon, 2.
 If you’re interested, there is a chronological listing of the The Dresden Files books on my website.